ttu/ttu.github.io/_posts/2023-1-20-mtb-bike-skill-guides.md

 <h2>Jumping</h2>

-Jumping is extremely complicated topic… Learn manual, learn bunnyhop, learn xxx and after that you can learn jumping.
+Jumping is extremely complicated topic...
+Learn manual, learn bunnyhop, learn xxx and after that you can learn jumping.

 Naturally it is good to master these techniques, but unfortunately most of us don't have skill or enough time to train that much.